Quickgo/Turbo-Bot/Turbo-bot/TradingAlgo/README.md

 # Turbo-Bot
-A deep learning trading bot.
+A machine learning trading bot.
 Using backtesting.py to backtest and validate the trading algorythm.